FObersteiner/zdt/README.md

 `zdt` comes with [eggert/tz](https://github.com/eggert/tz).
 The database is compiled and shipped with `zdt` (as-is; not tar-balled or compressed).
 If you wish to use your own version of the [IANA time zone db](https://www.iana.org/time-zones), you can set a path to it using the `-Dprefix-tzdb="path/to/your/tzdb"` option.
 See also `zig build --help`

-For development, to update the time zone database and the version info, run the following build steps: `zig build update-tz-database && zig build update-tz-version`.
+For development, to update the time zone database and the version info, run the following build steps: `zig build update-tzdb && zig build update-tzdb-version`.
 Some of the code generation is done with Python scripts, which require Python >= 3.9 but no third party packages, a system installation will do.

 ## License